flatscrew/rasterflow-docs/content/2.operations/compositors/divide.md

 ---
 title: Divide
-description: Math operation divide, performs the operation per pixel, using either the constant provided in 'value' or the corresponding pixel from the buffer on aux as operands.
-The result is the evaluation of the expression result = value==0.0f?0.0f:input/value
+description: "Math operation divide, performs the operation per pixel, using either the constant provided in 'value' or the corresponding pixel from the buffer on aux as operands.
+The result is the evaluation of the expression result = value==0.0f?0.0f:input/value"
 links:
   - label: "gegl:divide"
     to: "https://gegl.org/operations/gegl-divide"